epomatti/mssql-replication/README.md

 ## Publisher

-With the Replication feature enabled, proceed the setup.
+With the Replication feature enabled, proceed with the Publisher setup.

 For testing purposes, the `Publisher` can act as its own `Distributor`.